Frankboog/Herzing-SE2/README.md

 but for the sake of time is excluded from simulation.
 The images show events for days 1-3 and the last day.
 The FSM runs for 7 simulated days and produces 5 random events everyday.

+The Flow is the randomly generated number between 0-2.
+The Status (1-4) is the result of the flow number.
+I inclide the Flow and Status numbers on every Event Print-Out for testing purposes.

 ## Team:
 Frank James